joey101937/JEngine/README.md

 Rotation is more complicated than setting a single variable.
 To rotate the object by a set number of degrees, call **Rotate(double)** method.
 This method rotates from where the object is currently rotated.
 To set the rotation directly, call **rotateTo(double)** method.
 To rotate in such a way to face a specifiec point or object, call the **lookAt(Coordinate)** or **lookAT(GameObject2)** methods.

 ### Moving GameObejcts
+Moving gameobjects involves changing their *location*.
+Directly changing the location field will result in the object 'teleporting' around the world,and would cause problems with collision.
+Instead, you should modify the object's *velocity*.
+Velociy moves the object every tick based on the direction and the extremity of the velocity.
+Velocity based movement is fluid and works with collision.
+Velocity is stored in a DCoordinate, x = X velocity, y = Y velocity. positive X velocity moves the object to the right while positive Y velocity moves the object downward.
+Inversing the sign to negative would produce opposite results.

+**MOVEMENT TYPES**
+GameObject2s support 3 types of movement, these are as follows:
+**Raw Velocity** Raw velocity is just what it sounds like.
+Every tick the objects location is directly modified by whatever the velocity is. ie an object with velocity of (100,0) would move 100 units to the right every tick.

+**Speed Ratio** Speed ratio is a type of movement that streamlines an object's speed so that it always travels a distance equal to its given *speed* field every tick based on velocity (0 velocity will not move).
+This is usful if the Object is traveling in a direction that is not perpendicular to the X or Y axis, especially projectiles, and is the default type for most objects.
+Change how fast the object moves not by velocity but with *speed*. an object with speed of 5 and velocity of (100,0) would travel 5 untis to the right.

+**Rotation Based** This is speed ratio except

 ## SubObjects
 //TODO